Contributor Guide

 data2 = _load_helper_section2(lit)

-# Same as above, but reading till end of file.
-You cannot use a for loop
+# Same as above, but reading until the end of the file.

-# when multiple lines must be read in one iteration.
+# You cannot use a for loop when multiple lines must be read in one iteration.

 while True: